Updated: Dec 10, 2020

 Pirates of the Carribean: Tides of War - Mobile - #1 clan on server (Deathhunters), top 100 player on server & globally

 Runescape - Self-proclaimed "Lobbie King" back when lobsters were the top food item.
-Was at one point of the richer players in the game.
+Was at one point of the richest players in the game.
 Friend of "Bluerose13x", the first player to get to 99 Smithing

 Socom 1 - PS2 - Top 30 player on in-game leaderboards - Singles, Doubles, Squads, Clan champion on Gamebattles & NGGC.
 I was apart of the clans "Tagless Legends" & "Sons of Christ"